letsencrypt/ct-woodpecker/README.md

 * `cmd/` - individual binaries (`ct-woodpecker`, `ct-malformed`).
 * `woodpecker/` - top level concerns related to monitoring all of the configured logs.
-The `woodpecker` packege does most of the heavy lifting for the `ct-woodpecker` command.
+The `woodpecker` package does most of the heavy lifting for the `ct-woodpecker` command.
 * `monitor/` - the core monitoring logic.
 * `storage/` - code related to MySQL and persistent storage.